hybridsjs/hybrids/README.md

 * **returns (required)**:
   * `value` - value of the current state of the property

-Value of the hybrid property is cached by default. `get` method is called only if the other hybrid properties used in the body of the getter function have changed.
+Value of the hybrid property is cached by default. `get` method is called only if other hybrid properties used in the body of the getter function have changed.
 For example, in the following code, `name` property getter is only called if `firstName` or `lastName` has changed:

 ```javascript
 const MyElement = {